enkidevs/curriculum/excel/beginner/data-validation-filtering-grouping/filters.md

 ---
 ## Content

-Filters are used to temporarily hide some data in your spreadsheet so you can more easily analyze a selected part of data.
+Filters are used to temporarily hide a portion of the data in your spreadsheet to allow you to deliberately expose or analyze only a specific (unfiltered) part of your data.

 **Note:** Any filter you apply to your spreadsheet will be visible to anyone with access to your spreadsheet.
 Depending on their permissions, they can also edit the filter.